Would love your thoughts, please comment at the end of the post!

 Who is an Ideal Candidate

-To begin with, your Body Mass index (BMI) will help define whether you should consider undergoing a surgery.
+Your Body Mass Index (BMI) will help define whether you should consider undergoing surgery.
 The rule is simple.
 You might be needing a weight loss surgery if you have a:

 - BMI of 40 or above